Impact crater: Modification and collapse

 In most circumstances, the transient cavity is not stable and collapses under gravity.
 In small craters, less than about 4 km diameter on Earth, there is some limited collapse of the crater rim coupled with debris sliding down the crater walls and drainage of impact melts into the deeper cavity.
 The resultant structure is called a simple crater, and it remains bowl-shaped and superficially similar to the transient crater.
 In simple craters, the original excavation cavity is overlain by a lens of collapse breccia, ejecta and melt rock, and a portion of the central crater floor may sometimes be flat.

 Above a certain threshold size, which varies with planetary gravity, the collapse and modification of the transient cavity is much more extensive, and the resulting structure is called a complex crater.
 The collapse of the transient cavity is driven by gravity, and involves both the uplift of the central region and the inward collapse of the rim.
 The central uplift is not the result of elastic rebound, which is a process in which a material with elastic strength attempts to return to its original geometry; rather the collapse is a process in which a material with little or no strength attempts to return to a state of gravitational equilibrium.

 Complex craters have uplifted centers, and they have typically broad flat shallow crater floors, and terraced walls.
 At the largest sizes, one or more exterior or interior rings may appear, and the structure may be labeled an impact basin rather than an impact crater.
 Complex-crater morphology on rocky planets appears to follow a regular sequence with increasing size: small complex craters with a central topographic peak are called central peak craters, for example Tycho; intermediate-sized craters, in which the central peak is replaced by a ring of peaks, are called peak-ring craters, for example Schrödinger; and the largest craters contain multiple concentric topographic rings, and are called multi-ringed basins, for example Orientale.
 On icy (as opposed to rocky) bodies, other morphological forms appear that may have central pits rather than central peaks, and at the largest sizes may contain many concentric rings.
 Valhalla on Callisto is an example of this type.

+Subsequent modification

+Long after an impact event, a crater may be further modified by erosion, mass wasting processes, viscous relaxation, or erased entirely.
+These effects are most prominent on geologically and meteorologically active bodies such as Earth, Titan, Triton, and Io.
+However, heavily modified craters may be found on more primordial bodies such as Callisto, where many ancient craters flatten into bright ghost craters, or palimpsests.
+The impact events usually feature a period of enhanced hydrothermal activity and circulation.
+In a study at Finnish Lappajärvi, researchers could establish that microorganisms has colonized the impact melt rocks in late stages of such hydrothermal circulation, when the temperatures had cooled to habitable conditions.